Skip to main content

 Home delivery and block loan service

-You can avail of a home delivery service provided by the Mobile Libraries service.
+You can avail of a home delivery service provided by our Library in the Community service.
 This service can be used by individuals.
+Ring us at 01 222 4770 between 10am to 2pm from Monday to Friday

-Institutions (such as crèches, sheltered accommodation for older people, isolated individuals in the community, and those with a visual impairment or other disabilities) can use the block loan service.
-This type of loan is tailored to individual requirements; number of items, length of loan period and type of material provided (talking books, large print books, paperbacks etc.).
+Institutions (such as crèches, sheltered accommodation for older people); isolated individuals in the community; people with a visual impairment; and people with disabilities can use the block loan service.
+This type of loan is tailored to individual requirements; number of items, length of loan period and type of material provided (audio books, large print books, paperbacks etc.).

-Block loans can also be arranged in mobile or branch libraries.
-Contact your local library or the Mobile Libraries for details.
+Block loans can also be arranged in branch libraries.
+Contact your local library for details.

 Diversity